Blue Sapphire Gemstones

 Significance of the Blue Sapphire, benefits and effects

 The Blue Sapphire Gems is connected to the planet Saturn.
 Saturn is associated with kingly luck and abundance.
 Saturn is spiritually and astrologically very strong.
-It's also recommended to wear a Blue Sapphire stone embedded in diamond rings or gold rings.
 It unblocks the wearer's Ajna Chakra and protects the pituitary gland.
 This chakra is related to imagination, creativity and intuition.
 Thus, the Blue Sapphire helps the wearer in being more charismatic, intuitive and intelligent.
-It leads to peace of mind and a good judgement.
+It leads to peace of mind through acceptance and a good judgment.

 Check for these signs before buying your Blue Sapphire:

-How to Identify a Real Blue Sapphire Gems:
+How to Identify a Real Blue Sapphire Gem:

 Properties of Blue Sapphire